AMReX-Codes/amrex-tutorials/Docs/source/MPMD_Tutorials.rst

+.. _tutorials_mpmd:

 AMReX-MPMD
 ==========

 AMReX-MPMD utilizes the Multiple Program Multiple Data (MPMD) feature of MPI to provide cross-functionality for AMReX-based codes.
-The framework enables data transfer across two different applications through **MPMD::Copier** class, which takes **BoxArray** of its application as an argument.
+The framework enables data transfer across two different applications through **MPMD::Copier** class, which typically takes **BoxArray** of its application as an argument.
 **Copier** instances created in both the applications together identify the overlapping cells for which the data transfer must occur.
 **Copier::send** & **Copier::recv** functions, which take a **MultiFab** as an argument, are used to transfer the desired data of overlapping regions.